ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 featureImage:
   src: /img/blog/2024/06/weeping-sea-lion.png
   alt: "Dall-E: an image of a seal posed and crying with big tear drops, something like the MariaDB logo"
-  credit: 'Dall-E: an image of a seal posed and crying with big tear drops, something like the MariaDB logo'
+  credit: "Dall-E: an image of a seal posed and crying with big tear drops, something like the MariaDB logo"
 categories:
   - DevOps
 ---